Intelligent Design 4.0: Paradigm Evolution Toward the Agentic AI Era: Discussion

+At the same time, the shift toward machine-defined goals raises fundamental ethical and legal questions \cite{Mukherjee2025}.
+Who is accountable for a machine-generated goal?
+How do we ensure that such goals respect cultural, environmental, or organizational norms?
+And what does authorship mean when systems contribute not only as problem-solvers but also as problem-setters?
 To better align ID 4.0 systems with human values, we need alignment on two fronts: technically, through transparent reasoning processes and human-in-the-loop validation; and socially, by embedding ethical norms and stakeholder priorities into system design.
-In addition, relevant policies should ensure that system actions are traceable, responsibilities are well-defined, and human intervention remains possible when needed.
+More importantly, relevant policies should ensure that system actions are traceable, responsibilities are well-defined, and human intervention remains possible when needed.